We held a webinar on “10 for When You Feel Like You Suck at Sales” and sales tip 5 is to ask good questions.

 Asking good questions and using these sales tips can help you to have more information in situations like this and that can help you to make better decisions and be a better salesperson.

-We hope these sales tips help you to improve your sales results.
+We hope these help you to improve your sales results.